Nutrition for Your Thyroid

-The most important nutrient is iodine.
-You cannot make thyroid hormones without it.
+You cannot make thyroid hormones without iodine.
 Women with Hashimoto’s autoimmune hypothyroidism also need iodine, but to be on the conservative side, we make sure your intake is not too high.
-Besides iodine, your thyroid needs selenium, iron, magnesium, zinc, and vitamins C, B12 and B2.
-The amounts needed are on a case-by-case basis.
-It depends on your diet and your labs.

 We are now seeing a resurgence of iodine deficient hypothyroidism here.
 Why?